alilleybrinker/shy/README.md

 ## Template File

 `shy` comes with an example `template.html` file.
-The file can contain whatever you want, so long as it has a `{{ content }}` string, which will be replaced with the output of running `cmark` against any Markdown files found during processing of the source directory.
+The file can contain anything, so long as it has a `{{ content }}` string, which will be replaced with the output of running `cmark` against any Markdown files found during processing of the source directory.

 ## License